br3nt/ansi_text_styles/README.md

 puts '%s %s' % ["How are you?".blue.bold, 'I am good!'.red.bold]
 ```

-## Using stored style attributes in to apply to some text later:
+## Using stored style attributes to apply to a String later:

 ```ruby
 # example.rb